 Using frame-by-frame video analysis of Margaret’s stride, Davis looked for the biomechanical abnormalities that were likely causing her pain.
 Davis found that Margaret’s thigh was rotating internally during ground contact due to weakness in the hips.
-But instead of just giving Margaret some strengthening exercises, as many physical therapists would have done, Davis also helped her modify her running mechanics to reduce stress on her knee.
+But instead of just giving Margaret some strengthening exercises, as many physical therapists would have done, Davis also helped her modify her running form mechanics to reduce stress on her knee.

 Sensors were attached to Margaret’s leg in several places.
 These sensors produced a graph that she could watch and manipulate in real time on a video monitor while running on a treadmill at the clinic.
 Davis instructed Margaret to activate her hip abductors and hip external rotators in order to change the graph a particular shape.
 Using this feedback system, Margaret was able to gradually reprogram the neuromuscular patterns that controlled her running stride and develop strength in her hips.

 For several weeks Margaret was allowed to run only within the controlled environment of the clinic.
-When her new form at last felt natural, she resumed normal training on her own.
+When her new running form at last felt natural, she resumed normal training on her own.
 A six-month follow-up revealed that her corrected stride had become permanent, and she has had no more knee pain.

 Davis believes that gait retraining can drastically reduce the frequency of injuries in the running population.